dbt-labs/dbt-core/.github/pull_request_template.md

   PRs for code changes without an associated issue *will not be merged*.
   See CONTRIBUTING.md for more information.

-  Include the number of the docs issue that was opened for this issue.
+  Include the number of the docs issue that was opened for this PR.
 If this change has no user-facing implications, "N/A" suffices instead.
 New docs tickets can be created by clicking the link above or by going to https://github.com/dbt-labs/docs.getdbt.com/issues/new/choose.